Upcoming Marvel Movies – 2014 & Beyond14.01.14 # News # 33 Comments

 The Amazing Spider-Man 2 – May 2, 2014

-Andrew Garfield’s second outing at Spider-Man in the Marc Webb reboot will bring him up against Electro (Jamie Foxx) and Rhino (Paul Giamatti) as he digs further into his father’s past.
+Andrew Garfield’s second outing at Spider-Man in the Marc Webb reboot will bring him up against Electro (Jamie Foxx) and, briefly, Rhino (Paul Giamatti) as he digs further into his father’s past.
 It’ll also be the first time we meet Norman (Chris Cooper) and Harry Osborn (Dane Dehaan).
-While it’s assumed we won’t see Green Goblin make a proper appearance until a later sequel, angry Harry will be taking the “goblin glider” out for a ride – not that Spidey needs any more on his plate right now.
+While it’s assumed we won’t see daddy Green Goblin until next time, angry Harry will be taking the “goblin glider” out for a ride – not that Spidey needs any more on his plate right now.

 X-Men: Days of Future Past – May 23, 2014

-It’s mutants meet time travel for ;Days of Future Past’, as Bryan Singer unites characters from the original X-Men trilogy with their younger selves as they fight for the survival of the mutant race.
+It’s mutants meet time travel for ‘Days of Future Past’, as Bryan Singer unites characters from the original X-Men trilogy with their younger selves to fight for the survival of the mutant race.
 They’ll be going up against Trask Industries’ Sentinel robots, enemies which first appeared in the comics in 1965.
-According to Singer, the story will be partly set in the 1970s, with Richard Nixon featuring as a character in the film.
+The story will be partly set in the 1970s, and feature Richard Nixon as a character.

 Guardians of the Galaxy – July 31, 2014

 Caught up in a sequel-heavy Phase Two for Marvel, ‘Guardians of the Galaxy’ is already a standout title.
-It’s certainly got a big lineup of names: Lee Pace, Bradley Cooper, Vin Diesel, Chris Pratt, Benicio del Toro, Zoe Saldana Glenn Close and John C. Reilly will all be appearing in either flesh or voice form.
-The story will follow American pilot Peter Quill who is on the run from the villainous Ronan after stealing a mysterious orb.
+It’s certainly got a big lineup of names: Chris Pratt, Zoe Saldana, Benicio del Toro, Glenn Close and John C. Reilly will all be appearing the flesh, while Bradley Cooper voices Rocket Racoon and Vin Diesel voices Groot.
+The story will follow American pilot Peter Quill (Pratt), aka Starlord, who’s on the run from the villainous Ronan after stealing a mysterious orb.
 In order to survive, he has to ally with a group of misfits, including (yep) a gun-wielding racoon.

 - 2015 -